 What's he had to say?

-Mr Sarkozy wrote about the Bygmalion scandal in a book published last month.
+Mr Sarkozy wrote about the Bygmalion scandal in a book published in 2015.

 "It will no doubt be hard to believe, but I swear it is the strict truth: I knew nothing about this company until the scandal broke," he said.